flowchart LR

 | Authority | Right to act and command | Flows down the scalar chain |

-| Responsibility | Obligation to perform | Cannot be delegated |
+| Responsibility | Obligation to perform | Flows up; cannot be delegated |

-| Accountability | Liability for results | Cannot be passed on |
+| Accountability | Liability for results | Flows up; cannot be passed on |

 | Delegation | Transfer of authority for specific tasks | Frees the manager, develops the subordinate |

-| Span of management | Number of subordinates one manager can supervise | Narrow span → tall structure; wide span → flat structure |
+| Span of management / control | Number of subordinates one manager can supervise | Narrow span → tall structure; wide span → flat structure |

 | Centralisation / Decentralisation | Where decisions are taken | Trades control vs responsiveness |